VCU-Soft-Functional-Materials-Lab/Peel-Trace-Evaluation-for-Soft-Substrates/GOVERNANCE.md

 # Governance

-This file describes repository governance, maintenance responsibility, and review expectations for lab research-code projects.
+This file describes repository governance, maintenance responsibility, and review expectations for **Peel Trace Evaluation for Soft Substrates**.

-Update this file for each project repository created from the template.
+This repository is maintained as a manuscript-linked research-software workflow for reproducible peel-trace analysis of soft substrates.

 ## Lab and supervision

-This repository is maintained under the supervision of Dr. Christina Tang and the VCU Soft Functional Materials Lab.
+This repository is maintained under the supervision of Dr. Christina Tang and the VCU Soft Functional Materials Lab at Virginia Commonwealth University.

-Project-specific repositories may support research, analysis workflows, documentation, figures, tables, software releases, manuscripts, posters, theses, reports, or related scholarly outputs.
+The repository supports notebook-based analysis, documentation, validation files, release preparation, and software/archive records associated with peel-trace evaluation of compliant bonded systems.

 ## Roles